USS Hanover: History

-The Commanding Officers were

-CDR.
-Henderson, James Hugh, USNR from 31 March 1945 - 20 October 1945.

-CAPT.
-Callaghan, Joseph Anthony, USN, (USNA 1924) from 20 October 1945 - 11 May 1946.

 After conducting a brief shakedown cruise off Galveston, Texas, Hanover arrived Gulfport, Mississippi, 3 May 1945 and began loading Marines and SeaBees for transportation to the Pacific.
 She got underway 6 May and sailed to Pearl Harbor, carrying out training operations en route.
 After her arrival 24 May, the ship unloaded her troops for further transfer and until 6 June took part in underway training operations in Hawaiian waters.
 She then sailed for San Francisco in company with other transports, and just before reaching California was diverted to Portland, Oregon, where she arrived 19 June.

 Hanover got underway 1 July for Eniwetok Atoll, an important Pacific staging area, expecting to take part in the final assault on Japan.
 Arriving 14 July, she sailed in convoy 3 days later, bound for Ulithi.
 The ship remained at this base briefly, using the rest and recreation at Mog Mog island, which is a part of the Ulithi atoll.
-Troops stayed in bunks that were 6 bunks high.
-For a few hours a day, a group of troops would exercise on the main deck, then it was back below deck so others could exercise.

 She stopped in Manila, Philippines.
 She was soon bound for Okinawa, where she arrived 12 August 1945.
 Hanover unloaded replacement troops on that battle-scarred island, and after the close of the war prepared to take part in the occupation.
-One of the Army officers that had been exercising his troops a few days before, went into the caves on Okinawa and was killed.
-Some Japanese refused to surrender at the end of the war.